denimcodes/sea-amm/README.md

 #### Program state

 Solana program states are stored in data accounts.
-Here we have a `pool` account here which is used for storing a pair of tokens.
+Here we have a `pool` account which is used for storing a pair of tokens.

 #### Program Instructions